 System Events Warning e-mail is sent when Switch Cold Start Power is cut off and then reconnected.
 Switch Warm Start Moxa switch is rebooted, such as when network parameters are changed (IP address, subnet mask, etc.).
 Power Transition (On→Off) Moxa switch is powered down.
 Power Transition (Off→On) Moxa switch is powered up.

-DI1 (On→Off) Digital Input 1 is triggered by on to off transition DI1 (Off→On) Digital Input 1 is triggered by off to on transition Configuration Change Activated Any configuration item has been changed.
+Configuration Change Activated Any configuration item has been changed.
 Authentication Failure An incorrect password was entered.
 Comm.
 Redundancy Topology If any Spanning Tree Protocol switches have changed their position Changed (applies only to the root of the tree).
 If the Master of the Turbo Ring has changed or the backup path is activated.
+Fiber Warning Fiber port is over or under the threshold.